sebastian-brandt/RoutePolicyIssue/README.md

-Simple Spring Boot Camel 4.0.3 LTS application that restarts a route when no messages are received.
+Simple Camel 4.0.3 LTS application that restarts a route every 500ms.

 Let it run for a couple of minutes and take a heap dump: